” Where’s my dinner tonight ?” asks Explorason.

 At the end (post main course) the wind picked up, and so we headed back to the main lounge area for dessert – again a new location for us to dine at Kinondo Kwetu.

 Other guests stayed – I think they had shorter hair than I, so they weren’t eating it like I was 🙂

 The following day breakfast was on one of the verandahs – pancakes with warm chocolate sauce for Explorason, and I had the owners special recipe of a toasted sandwich with a mix including avocado.
 It was sensational.

 Our evening was served as an exclusive retreat time for the two of us.
 Each couple or family had a private balcony at the large African House.

-This is not a huge property, but neither is it tiny,but it does have a lot of private areas.
-There is even a clifftop open room that could have been utilised.
-Here we stand on top a sacred hill where people come to worship and pray etc. We never ate there though, but did visit once when exploring the property.
-Other guests I noticed dined on occasion around one of the swimming pools, or they could eat on their verandahs of their villa.
+This is not a huge property, but neither is it tiny, but it does have a lot of private areas.
+There is even a clifftop open room that could have been utilized.
+Here we stand on top of a sacred hill where people come to worship and pray etc. We never ate there though but did visit once when exploring the property.
+Other guests, I noticed dined on occasion around one of the swimming pools, or they could eat on the verandahs of their villa.

 Breakfast the following day was served to us by the staff, but the buffet was near the bar area if a lighter meal was desired.

 We liked it here because there was wifi, but I also liked that most of the dining experiences were away from the wifi area, so the experience was complete and undisturbed.

 I’m rather over having other people talking on the phone at mealtimes, and the incessant twirl of Twitter is a ‘total put off’ after the 5th Tweet notification that goes off at the next table.
 I never encountered these disturbances here – total tranquility.